Camel overcoat with Ballet flats— a women's outfit

 Don't

-- Wear over a hoodie — kills the line
+- Over a hoodie — kills the line

 - Wear with wide-leg trousers (hides the shoe)